 Chewing gum is known to strengthen the jawbone and reduce the risk of developing tooth decay.
 However, when it comes to teeth realignment, chewing gum is not allowed.
 The gum can stick on the calipers and wires and cause damages that are difficult to correct.
 It can also damage the brackets, rendering your realignment treatment useless unsuccessful.
 This may force you to schedule another visit to an orthodontist to have the calipers replaced.
 If you use gum regularly, you need to stop.
 If you can’t stop, then make sure you brush your teeth every time you chew to avoid problems.

 Foods that require a lot of mechanical input do not go well with wires and brackets.
 Such foods create a lot of stress on the brackets, which can damage them in the process.
 Not to mention, the rough particles from the food can dislodge the wires, causing further damages.
-Avoid hard foods such as caramel apples, sushi, hard tacos, enormous burgers, crabs and meatball subs.
+Avoid hard foods such as caramel apples, sushi, hard tacos, enormous burgers, crabs, and meatball subs.

 Nuts and Vegetables

-While meat helps strengthen the jaw bone, it is not allowed for those wearing teeth realigners, especially if it contain bones.
+While meat helps strengthen the jaw bone, it is not allowed for those wearing teeth realigners, especially if it contains bones.
 If you have to eat meat with bones, then separate the bone from the meat first.
-Doing so will enable you to avoid dislodging one or two brackets or misaligning the wires that brings the calipers together.
+Doing so will enable you to avoid dislodging one or two brackets or misaligning the wires that bring the calipers together.
 It is wise you avoid meat altogether to be on the safer side.

 Foods to Eat

-Whether you have calipers, or you are planning to replace them with invisalign, you need to avoid the foods mentioned above.
+Whether you have calipers, or you are planning to replace them with Invisalign, you need to avoid the foods mentioned above.
 There are hundreds of alternatives you can explore.
-Some of the foods you can eat include soft cheeses, pancakes, muffins, soft cooked rice, fruit juice, eggs, pasta, sliced bread, soft cooked chicken and many more.
+Some of the foods you can eat include soft cheeses, pancakes, muffins, soft cooked rice, fruit juice, eggs, pasta, sliced bread, soft cooked chicken, and many more.

 In addition to eating the right foods, you need to ensure you observe good oral health practices.
 Make sure you brush after every meal, even after a late afternoon snack.
 Brushing will help remove the food particles that get trapped between the wires and brackets.
 In addition to brushing frequently, you need to floss once or twice per day.
 Floss between the brackets and under the wires.
 To make the process simpler, use an orthodontic flosser or floss threaded.